samyiin/NetworkOptimization/README.md

 Option 2:
 Simple use gcc to compile server.c and client.c separately.

+Option 3 (Recommended):
+Use the make file under each sub_directory: run make in terminal.

 ### Run
 simple open two terminals and run two executables separately.
-To test etween two school servers, you just need to log into each server on each terminal, clone the git repo, and the you have the executable.
+To test between two school servers, you just need to log into each server on each terminal, clone the git repo, and then you have the executable.

-To run on student server: simply
+And then on one server run

+   ./server

+On the other server run

+   ./client <first_server_name>

+Notice that <first_server_name> can be servername like "mlx-stud-0x" or server ip like "132.65.164.10x"